ferdinandfrank/cdk-nuxt/README.md

 ## Deployment

-After the installation and the setup you are already good to go to build the Nuxt app and to deploy it to AWS with this package by following the steps below:
+After the installation and the setup, you are already good to go to build the Nuxt app and to deploy it to AWS with this package by following the steps below:

 ### 1. Bootstrap CDK
 Deploying stacks with the AWS CDK requires dedicated Amazon S3 buckets and other containers to be available to AWS CloudFormation during deployment.
-Creating these is called bootstrapping and is **only required once** per account and region.
+Creating this is called bootstrapping and is **only required once** per account and region.
 To bootstrap, run the following command:

 ```bash